 - wearing a brace or splint to restrict motion and rest the hand

 - applying heat or ice to reduce swelling

-- placing the hand in warm water several times throughout the day to relax the tendons and muscles
+- placing your hand in warm water several times throughout the day to relax the tendons and muscles

 Medications may help relieve inflammation.
 Anti-inflammatory medications include:

-- prescription strength anti-inflammatories
+- prescription anti-inflammatories

 - steroid injections

-As the tendon sheath heals, the area is looser, helping the finger move more easily.
+As the tendon sheath heals, the area is looser, helping your finger move more easily.
 Surgery risks include infection or ineffective surgical results.